-- 1).
-The company must have a written plan for emergency response and recovery.
-Incidents must be recorded.
-The effectiveness of the response plan must be evaluated and necessary adjustments must be made to the plan to improve response effectiveness. - 2).
-Any birds found during catching that are unfit for transport should not be loaded.
+- The company must have a written plan for emergency response and recovery, including, but not limited to, truck accidents.
+Incidents must be recorded and the effectiveness of the response plan must be evaluated and necessary adjustments made to the plan to improve response effectiveness. - 2).
+Any birds found during catching that are unfit for transport should not be loaded and must be humanely euthanized.
 An individual responsible for humanely euthanizing birds unfit for transport must be designated by the company and must be trained annually on AVMA-approved methods of euthanasia.
 Euthanasia should occur less than 12 hours after catching is complete, but must be performed within 24 hours after catching is complete.
-Time of euthanization should be documented. - 3).
+A company must have a written plan for handling birds unfit for transport. - 3).
 The company must have a written plan for the maximum number of birds allowed per transportation coop.
 The maximum number of birds must permit the birds to sit during transport without being on top of one another (in a single layer).
 Bird numbers per coop may vary based on bird size or environmental conditions.
 Examine two trailer loads to ensure all birds are in a single layer.
 During transport and holding, birds must be protected from extremes of heat and cold and provided with adequate ventilation. - 4).
 Sexually mature breeder birds after the completion of their laying cycle are transported in specialty transportation coops and vehicles used exclusively for this purpose.
 Transportation coops must be appropriately sized and in good repair so that no birds can be injured and none can escape during transit.
 Coop damage, including large holes, broken or missing doors, or broken (not bent) wires, should be assessed when evaluating the condition of the individual compartments.
-Inspect a total of 100 individual compartments on two empty breeder transport trailers for signs of damage that can injure birds or allow them to escape during transit. - 5).
+Inspect a total of 100 individual compartments on two empty breeder transport trailers for signs of damage that can injure

+- birds or allow them to escape during transit. - 5).
 Sexually mature breeder birds must be carried by the base of wings or by legs (between the hock and the foot) as this is standard catching procedure.
 Individual birds must never be lifted, carried, or dragged by a single wing or neck and birds must never be thrown.
 The number of birds in the catcher's hand depends on the size of the bird and should not cause injury to the birds.
-The maximum number of adult birds per hand must not exceed five.
+The maximum number of adult birds per hand must not exceed five. - 6).

-- 6).
 Field-caused injuries are monitored and documented.
 Understanding that there are a variety of factors contributing to dead on arrival (DOA) rates, the goal of the industry will be to have less than 1% of birds DOA.
 If the number of birds DOA due to the move exceeds 2% in any given week, corrective action must be initiated. - 7).
-Loss of birds from vehicles during transport is a major non-conformance.
+Loss of birds from vehicles during transport to the processing operation is a major non-conformance.
 Major non-conformances must be recorded and corrective actions made in all circumstances.
 If a major non-conformance is witnessed by the auditor, it results in an automatic audit failure of the Handling and Transportation Section of the audit and must result in retraining of all employees involved in handling and transportation.